buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

 http://big2016.org/big-2016-cup/

-## TAC 2018 TAC 2018 Drug-Drug Interaction Extraction from Drug Labels
+## TAC 2018 Drug-Drug Interaction Extraction from Drug Labels
 The purpose of this TAC track is to test various natural language processing (NLP) approaches for their information extraction (IE) performance on drug-drug interactions in SPLs.
 A set of 20 gold-standard SPLs annotated with drug-drug interactions will be provided to participants.
 An additional set of 180 SPLs annotated in slightly different format is available for training.
 Participants will be evaluated by their performance on a held-out set of 50 labeled SPLs.

 https://bionlp.nlm.nih.gov/tac2018druginteractions/